 Your student is considering a summer program at Tufts University.
 Here is what you need to know about Tufts Summer Study.

 What is Tufts Summer Study?
-Tufts Summer Study is the university’s summer precollege program for high school juniors (class of 2015) and seniors (class of 2014).
-With five enrollment options, your student has an opportunity to engage in college-level study in the summers before college.
+Tufts Summer Study is the university’s summer precollege program for high school juniors (class of 2016) and seniors (class of 2015).
+With four enrollment options, your student has an opportunity to engage in college-level study in the summers before college.
 We think Tufts is the perfect setting for high achieving precollege students to try their hand at a program or college course.

 |Program||Eligible year of HS Graduation||Credit or Non-Credit|

 |College Courses for Seniors||2015||All courses are for credit|

 |Tufts Summer Writing Program||2015 & 2016||Credit by application only for students graduating in 2015|

 |Ethics & Global Citizenship||2015 & 2016||Credit by application only for students graduating in 2015|

 |Health Science Honors||2015 & 2016||Credit by application only for students graduating in 2015|

 Why should students enroll for non-credit?
 Non-credit (or enrichment) enrollment benefits students in many ways.
 Without the pressure of a grade, students often report they feel freer to engage in college-level study in order to explore their interests and future academic plans.
 Many are unsure about college life, majors, time-management, or performance.
 Tufts Summer Study gives them the opportunity to try out college, gauge their interests, and add something distinctive to their resume.